Skip to content

 DijonPicturesque street in Dijon

 Summary: Located in the historical Burgundy region, Dijon is one of France's principal wine-making areas.
-Beyond the wine and cuisine (yes, there is plenty of mustard to be had), Dijon boasts beautiful architecture and building styles ranging from Gothic to art deco.
-There is also no shortage of galleries and museums, including the Musée des Beaux-Arts, housed in the Palace of the Dukes.
-Dijon-bound Holy Cross students start their semester or year away with a 4-week language intensive program in Tours, France during the month of August.
+Beyond the wine and cuisine (yes, there is plenty of mustard to be had as well!), Dijon boasts beautiful architecture and building styles ranging from Gothic to Art Deco.
+There are also myriad galleries and museums, including the Musée des Beaux-Arts, housed in the Palace of the Dukes.
+Dijon-bound Holy Cross students start their experience with a 4-week language intensive program in Tours, France, during the month of August.
 Students then travel to Dijon, where they have the unique opportunity to take classes alongside French students at the University of Burgundy.
-Be advised that Dijon is offered as a Fall semester program or Academic Year program only.
-There is no Spring semester option.

-Check out the Dijon Compass, your comprehensive guide to all things study abroad at University of Burgundy!
-Continue reading below for a snapshot:
+Check out the Dijon COMPASS, your comprehensive guide to all things study abroad at University of Burgundy!

 Name: Université de Bourgogne